 Thus, it was no surprise that after leaving the apartment, Ekmecic wound up at a Sarajevo club with a live and boisterous band where she met and then danced with the Cameron resembling and implicitly linked Serbian police Captain Danijel Vukojevich-played by Goran Kostic-in a scene that evoked the sight and sound of Jack Dawson and Rose Bukater-played by Leonardo DiCaprio and Kate Winslet, respectively-dancing below decks to the music of an Irish fiddler in the twilit, allegorical and CGI enhanced Cameron docufeature Zonebuster TITANIC (1997) to affirm the implicit link of Capt.
 Vukojevich to Cameron.
-Indeed, his surname affirmed his implicit link to Cameron, for it evoked Los Angeles Police Department (LAPD) Detective Hal Vukovich-played by Lance Henriksen-one of the doomed LAPD personnel gunned down in their divisional headquarters by the time travelling, remorselessly slaughtering and implicitly Lucas linked future CSM-101 T-800 cyborg Terminator-played by Arnold Schwarzenegger-in THE TERMINATOR.
+Indeed, the surname of Vukojevich affirmed his implicit link to Cameron, for it evoked Los Angeles Police Department (LAPD) Detective Hal Vukovich-played by Lance Henriksen-one of the doomed LAPD personnel gunned down in their divisional headquarters by the time travelling, remorselessly slaughtering and implicitly Lucas linked future CSM-101 T-800 cyborg Terminator-played by Arnold Schwarzenegger-in THE TERMINATOR.
 An all too timely reminder of that unexpected attack, for an equally unexpected CGI enhanced bomb blast soon took out the club as Ajla and Danijel danced happily in each other’s arms, a sudden bomb blast that evoked the CGI enhanced bomb blast that kicked off the twilit, allegorical, CGI enhanced and implicitly Lynch addressing Bigelow indie docufeature film THE HURT LOCKER to affirm the film’s implicit interest in Bigelow and that signalled that the civil war that tore apart Bosnia-Herzegovina had unfortunately begun and would even make art a battleground.
-An uncivil art linked war whose battles in the ruins of Sarajevo evoked the battles against pitiless blockbuster machines in the ruins of the future Earth seen in dreaming memories of the future in THE TERMINATOR and the twilit, allegorical, CGI enhanced, Ozian themed and implicitly Lynch roasting Cameron indie docufeature Zonebuster TERMINATOR 2: JUDGMENT DAY (1991), reaffirming the film’s implicit interest in Cameron.
+An uncivil art linked war whose battles in the ruins of Sarajevo evoked the battles against pitiless blockbuster machines in the ruins of the future Earth seen in dreaming memories of the future in THE TERMINATOR and the twilit, allegorical, CGI enhanced, Ozian themed and implicitly Lucas toasting and Lynch roasting Cameron indie docufeature Zonebuster TERMINATOR 2: JUDGMENT DAY (1991), reaffirming the film’s implicit interest in Cameron.